-[a registered firm's responsibility to identify conflicts of interest] and 13.4.1(2) [a registered individual's responsibility to identify conflicts of interest] to a client whose interests are affected by such conflict where a reasonable client would expect to be informed of such conflict. - Without limiting subsection (1), the information delivered to a client under that subsection must include a description of each of the following: - (a) the nature and extent of the conflict of interest; - (b) the potential impact on and risk that the conflict of interest may pose to the client; - (c) how the conflict of interest has been, or will be, addressed. - (3) The disclosure required under subsection (1) must be prominent, specific and written in plain language. - (4) A registered firm must disclose a conflict of interest to a client under subsection (1): - (a) before opening an account for the client if the conflict might be present throughout the relationship between the registered firm and the client; and - (b) when the conflict of interest first arises or, in the case of a transaction that presents a conflict of interest, before entering into the transaction with the client. - (5) A registered firm must not rely solely on disclosure to address, in the best interest of the client, conflicts of interest identified under subsections 13.4(1) [a registered firm's responsibility to identify conflicts of interest] and 13.4.1(2) [a registered individual's responsibility to identify conflicts of interest].
+- (a) between the firm and the client, and - (b) between each individual acting on the firm's behalf and the client. - (2) A registered firm must address all material conflicts of interest between a client and itself, including each individual acting on its behalf, in the best interest of the client. - (3) A registered firm must avoid any material conflict of interest between a client and the firm, including each individual acting on its behalf, if the conflict is not, or cannot be, otherwise addressed in the best interest of the client. - A registered firm must disclose in writing all material conflicts of interest identified under subsection (1) to a client whose interests are affected by the conflicts of interest if a reasonable client would expect to be informed of those conflicts of interest. - (5) Without limiting subsection (4), the information required to be delivered to a client under that subsection must include a description of each of the following: - (a) the nature and extent of the conflict of interest; - (b) the potential impact on and risk that the conflict of interest could pose to the client; - (c) how the conflict of interest has been, or will be, addressed. - (6) The disclosure required under subsection (4) must be presented in a manner that, to a reasonable person, is prominent, specific and written in plain language. - (7) A registered firm must disclose a conflict of interest to a client under subsection (4) - (a) before opening an account for the client if the conflict has been identified at that time, or - (b) in a timely manner, upon identification of a conflict that must be disclosed under subsection (4) that has not previously been disclosed to the client. - (8) For greater certainty, a registrant does not satisfy subsection (2) or subsection 13.4.1(3) solely by providing disclosure to the client.